Anderson University (English)

 I am generally available Monday-Friday from 9am-8pm, and will travel to meet with students as needed.
 My rate is $45/hr., but this rate may increase depending upon travel expenses.

 I look forward to hearing from you!
 Over the past four years, I have been an educator, and not just in a classroom.
 When I began college, I was a dance teacher in a studio.
 A couple years later, I became a trainer for a coffee company and a restaurant.
-This past summer was spent in Beijing, where I taught English in a
+This past summer was spent in Beijing, where I taught English in a classroom of twenty-one Chinese college students.
+Teaching has

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.